docker/extensions-sdk/docs/dev/api/backend.md

 ```

 Streams the output of the command executed in the backend container or in the host.

+For more details, please refer to the [Extension Host API Reference](reference/interfaces/extension.ExtensionHost.md)

 ### Deprecated invocation of extension binary